nibanks/quic-preshared-connection/draft-banks-quic-preshared-connection.md

 # Exchanging the Information

 The REQUEST_PRESHARED_CONNECTION and NEW_PRESHARED_CONNECTION frames both
-contain the PCI the peer needs in order to be able to connect to the endpoint.
+contain the PSCI the peer needs in order to be able to connect to the endpoint.
 A NEW_PRESHARED_CONNECTION frame can be matched with a previous REQUEST_PRESHARED_CONNECTION frame via the Traffic Secret parameter.
 The endpoint that sends the REQUEST_PRESHARED_CONNECTION frame is considered the